Bonita Studio installation

 If you try to use a JDK directly downloaded, you will get this kind of error: jdk-11.0.5 can’t be opened because it is from an unidentified developer.

 The solution is to use an installer to install properly the JDK.
 The easiest way is to tape the following commands:

 # Install brew first if it is not installed yet, more details here: https://brew.sh /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" # Use brew to install a JDK brew tap homebrew/cask-versions brew cask install java11

 Another solution is to download and execute manually the installer, here for example.

 Note for users of Windows 10: the security feature called SmartScreen prevents execution of Bonita Studio installer.
 When you get the "Windows protect your PC" pop up window, click on "More info" link and click on "Run anyway" button.

-For a Subscription edition of Bonita Studio, go to the Customer Portal and request a download.
+For a Subscription edition of Bonita Studio, go to the Customer Service Center and request a download.

 For the Community edition of Bonita Studio, go to the Bonitasoft website downloads page.
 On the download page you will get a download button based on your operating system auto-detection.
 If you want to download a different version (e.g. switch from 32 to 64-bit version), click on the Customize you download link.